 After admiring Georgia's Old Governor's Mansion, stroll downtown to take in the sparkle, decorations and festive shop windows.
 From statues of Frosty to soldiers to Santa, Milledgeville Main Street works hard to make sure that downtown Milly is overflowing with Christmas cheer!
 The piece de resistance is the beautifully lit up Christmas tree right in the middle of downtown.
 Come see Santa light the tree this year at 6pm on the First Friday in December!
 Following the lighting, jump in your car to the North Gates of GMC for a Santa Drive Thru!
 For the young and young at heart, be sure not to miss the opportunity to drop a letter to Santa inside of Main Street’s Christmas mailbox located in front of City Hall.

 Central State Hospital Pecan Grove

 A popular historic site, the Central State Hospital Pecan Grove becomes touched by classic Christmas cheer each season.
-Set up on both sides of the grove, toy trains, Santa and classic Christmas sayings light up the night.
+Set up on both sides of the grove, toy trains, dazzling displays and classic Christmas sayings light up the night.
 Make sure to get there before 9 PM though, since that’s when they turn off the lights for the night!